 Before applying for a student visa, students must be accepted into full-time study in a registered Australian course.

 A registered course is an education or training course offered by an Australian education provider registered to offer courses to overseas students on the Commonwealth Register of Institutions and Course for Overseas Students (CRICOS).

 The Australian Government issues student visas for full-time study on the understanding that you study on-campus and have sufficient funds to cover your tuition fees and living expenses for the duration of your time in Australia.

-To apply for a student visa, contact the Australian Diplomatic Mission (ie Australian Government office) in your home country.
+To apply for a student visa, contact the Australian Diplomatic Mission (i.e..
+Australia Government office) in your home country.
 Your representative may be an Embassy, High Commission, Consulate or Consulate-General.
-Have a look at Student Visa Immigration Information or search for your local Australian Overseas Representative Office.

-The Department of Home Affairs (HA) The Department of Home Affairs requires all student visa holders to submit a clear copy of their passport and visa to their Education Provider (Trinity College).
+The Department of Home Affairs (HA) required all student visa holders to submit a clear copy of their passport and visa to their Education Provider (Trinity College).
 This information is also required by Overseas Student Health Cover (OSHC) for verification purposes when we open a policy and take out OSHC on your behalf.

 In accordance with student visa conditions, Trinity College monitors student attendance in all lectures, tutorials and practical sessions.
 Students who do not achieve an 80% attendance record in a particular semester are in breach of their visa conditions and are reported to the Australian Commonwealth Department of Home Affairs (HA).
-Students reported to HA in this way are at great risk of having their visa cancelled.
+Students reported to HA for not meeting the attendance requirements are at great risk of having their visa cancelled.

 To satisfy the Requirements of Satisfactory Progress, students must meet the following criteria.